Karanja75/Karanja75/README.md

 ## 📈 What I Do

-- Analyze data to drive operational improvements and track business profitability
+- Analyze raw data to extract insights that faciliate operational improvements and track business profitability
-- Build dashboards that drive clarity
+- Build performance dashboards that drive clarity
 - Track KPIs across logistics, merchandising, production, and sales
-- Optimize workflows using smart tools and cross-functional teams collaboration
+- Optimize workflows using smart tools and cross-functional teams' collaboration
-- Learn and apply new technologies to solve real problems
+- Learn and apply new technologies to solve real-life problems
-- Expertise in procurement and sourcing to support local production
+- Expertise in procurement and sourcing to support industrial manufacturing operations

 ----